ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Group Policy template versions (ADMX) | **Windows**: Windows 10 Enterprise ( 21H1)<br>**Microsoft Office**: Microsoft 365 Apps for enterprise / Office 2016 / 2019<br><br>Design Decisions for OS and Office versions, refer to [client devices design](https://desktop.gov.au/blueprint/client-devices.html). | ADMXs required to support the current SAC release of Windows 10, Microsoft 365 and Microsoft Defender for Endpoint.
 Group Policy Inheritance | Enabled | The session host desktop policies will be linked to a new OU structure.
 No existing policies will be used.
 Group Policy Loopback Mode | Replace Mode | Loopback processing in Replace Mode will be configured to allow finer grained user policies to be linked at the computers OU level.
-ACSC Hardening Guidelines – [Hardening Windows 10](https://www.cyber.gov.au/acsc/view-all-content/publications/hardening-microsoft-windows-10-version-21h1-workstations), [Microsoft Office Macro Security](https://www.cyber.gov.au/acsc/view-all-content/publications/microsoft-office-macro-security) and [MS Office](https://www.cyber.gov.au/acsc/view-all-content/publications/hardening-microsoft-office-365-proplus-office-2019-and-office-2016). | Deployed | Ensures the ACSC Windows 10 and Office Macro Security hardening recommendations have been assessed and appropriately applied to devices via custom group policies.<br><br>The Client Devices Design Blueprint advice will be followed to harden the AVD VM’s except where it does not apply (I.e., Any recommendations that only apply to physical desktop machines and not VM’s).
-For example, the following outlined hardening recommendations from the guide will not be applied:<br><br>* Early Launch Antimalware<br>* Measured Boot<br>* Secure Boot<br>* BIOS and UEFI passwords<br>* Boot devices<br>* CD burner access<br><br>Exact configurations per the ACSC guidelines will be included in the ‘As-Built As-Configured’ documentation.
+ACSC Hardening Guidelines – [Hardening Windows 10](https://www.cyber.gov.au/acsc/view-all-content/publications/hardening-microsoft-windows-10-version-21h1-workstations), [Microsoft Office Macro Security](https://www.cyber.gov.au/acsc/view-all-content/publications/microsoft-office-macro-security) and [MS Office](https://www.cyber.gov.au/acsc/view-all-content/publications/hardening-microsoft-office-365-proplus-office-2019-and-office-2016). | Deployed | Ensures the ACSC Windows 10 and Office Macro Security hardening recommendations have been assessed and appropriately applied to devices via custom group policies.<br><br>The Client Devices Design Blueprint advice will be followed to harden the AVD VM's except where it does not apply (I.e., Any recommendations that only apply to physical desktop machines and not VM's).
+For example, the following outlined hardening recommendations from the guide will not be applied:<br><br>* Early Launch Antimalware<br>* Measured Boot<br>* Secure Boot<br>* BIOS and UEFI passwords<br>* Boot devices<br>* CD burner access<br><br>Exact configurations per the ACSC guidelines will be included in the ‘As-Built As-Configured' documentation.
 ACSC Group Policy – Override | As required | A set of custom group policy settings to override the ACSC group policies can be applied as needed to meet the agencies requirements (i.e., legacy applications configurations, custom organisational settings, etc).
 Group Policies Configuration | To be outlined in As Built Configuration | As required to allow system to function correctly and as per the agencies requirements.